 - How large (in asset dollars) is your total book of business, and what is the average relationship size?

 - How many other professionals support you?

 - Second, sometimes very senior wealth management professionals have junior team members who oversee relationships on a day-to-day basis.
 For that reason, it is often important to meet the entire team that will work with your family and understand how the relationship will be serviced.

-At their core, private wealth managers provide investment advice1.
-Therefore, you should consider how involved you want to be in investment decisions.
+At their core, private wealth managers provide investment advice.1 Therefore, you should consider how involved you want to be in investment decisions.
 Some clients have a deep understanding of investing or a strong desire to be involved in how their accounts are invested.
-Others have limited knowledge or limited time, so they want a private wealth manager with full discretion2 over investment decisions.2
+Others have limited knowledge or limited time, so they want a private wealth manager with full discretion over investment decisions.2